andyjzhong/roast/README.md

 -   Add analytics and metrics based on timestamps.
 -   Make use of cogwheel settings button.
 -   Add a dark mode.
+-   Figure out how to disable scrolling on a mobile device.

 ## Journal